The 2022-23 Student Poster Competition will be held on Thursday, February 16, from 4:00 to 6:00 p.m.

-Research, experiential learning, and creative activity relevant to the study of computers, information sciences, engineering management, software design, systems engineering, business management, travel abroad/cultural immersion, and entrepreneurship and general engineering may serve as the subject of a poster.
+Research, experiential learning, and creative activity relevant to the study of computers, information sciences, engineering management, software design, systems engineering, business management, leadership, finance, travel abroad/cultural immersion, entrepreneurship and other general topics in management and engineering may serve as the subject of a poster.
 Relevant topics can also include:

 - Capstone projects

 - In-progress projects (these can be research-oriented or related to a new business/product/service)